orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 Manual installation with QGIS 3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This section describe the manual installation of OTB plugin for QGIS 3.
+This section describe the manual installation of OTB plugin for QGIS 3.0.2 or later.

 Clone qgis-otb-plugin repository and set QGIS_PLUGINPATH.